Daily Meditations on the Bible

 DVD-ROM with MP3 Files & Ebooks

-both in English & Dutch of Gold, Frankincense, and Myrrh
+with both the English and Dutch editions of Gold, Frankincense, and Myrrh

-Zowel de Nederlandse en Engelse edities van Goud, Wierook en Mrrhe
+met zowel de Nederlandse en Engelse edities van Goud, Wierook en Myrrhe

 by / door